manang/internet-drafts/draft-irtf-icnrg-mapme.md

 This is important to guarantee that the notification/discovery process does not affect IU propagation and completion.

+### Producer departure and face destruction

+Upon producer departures from a PoA, the corresponding face is destroyed.
+If this leads to the removal of the last next hop, then faces in TFIB with Null timer (entries generated by notifications) are restored in FIB to preserve the original forwarding tree and thus global connectivity.

 # Security considerations

-All mobility management protocols share the same critical need for securing their control messages which have a direct impact on the forwarding of users' traffic. {{compagno2017secure}} reviews standard approaches from the literature before developing a fast, lightweight and distributed approach based on hash chaining that can be applied to MAP-Me and fits its design principles.
+All mobility management protocols share the same critical need for securing their control messages which have a direct impact on the forwarding of users' traffic. {{SEC}} reviews standard approaches from the literature and proposes a fast, lightweight and distributed approach based on hash chaining that can be applied to MAP-Me and fits its design principles.

 # Acknowledgements

-# Contributors

-- Giulio Grassi (UPMC/UCLA)
-- Giovanni Pau (UPMC/UCLA)
-- Xuan Zeng (UPMC/SystemX)
+The authors would like to thank Giulio Grassi (UPMC/UCLA), Giovanni Pau (UPMC/UCLA) and Xuan Zeng (UPMC/SystemX) for their contribution to the work that has led to this document.

 # IANA Considerations {#iana}